peterkhayes/ih/README.md

 ## Purpose
 Like using immutable data, but want to work with plain javascript objects?
 Use this small set of helpers to manipulate objects in an immutable way.
 Each method returns a new object, with the minimal set of changes required to complete the operation.

+ih is well-tested, 1.6kb when gzipped, and has no dependencies.
+It's based on tools we've built for our React/Redux frontend app at ClassDojo.

 ## Usage
 ```js
 const ih = require("ih");